klippa-app/nativescript-http/README.md

 If you use the WebPack plugin, you don't have to do anything to use our ImageCache.
 It behaves the same as core so you don't have to change anything.

 If you don't use the plugin.
-You can import the `ImageCache` or `Cache` class from `@klippa/nativescript-http/image-cache`.
+You can import the `ImageCache` class from `@klippa/nativescript-http`.
 It has the same API as the core ImageCache.

 ## Important note for apps with support for < Android 5 (SDK 21)